rupindr/captcha-client/README.md

 # captcha-client
-A html component to be used with captcha-server for easy implementation of CAPTCHA in your website.
+HTML component to be used with captcha-server (https://github.com/rupindr/captcha-server) for easy implementation of CAPTCHA in web-forms.